KimRuedasR/Just-Dogs/readme.md

 The Just Dogs app is currently in its initial development phase.
 The foundational structure of the React Native project has been established, and key components are being implemented.

-    -Authentication System: The app now includes basic authentication screens for user registration and login, using Firebase for backend services.
+- Authentication System: The app now includes basic authentication screens for user registration and login, using Firebase for backend services.
-    -Firebase Integration: Firebase has been integrated for authentication and data storage.
+- Firebase Integration: Firebase has been integrated for authentication and data storage.
-    -Navigation: Basic navigation between the authentication screens has been implemented using React Navigation.
+- Navigation: Basic navigation between the authentication screens has been implemented using React Navigation.
-    -UI Development: The user interface for the landing, login, and registration screens is under development.
+- UI Development: The user interface for the landing, login, and registration screens is under development.

 The project is actively being developed, with upcoming features and enhancements planned to create a comprehensive platform for dog lovers.
 Contributions and suggestions are welcome to make Just Dogs a delightful experience for its users.